Self-adjoint extensions and stochastic completeness of the Laplace-Beltrami operator on conic and anticonic surfaces: Introduction

 Recall that, on a general two dimensional Riemannian manifold for which there exists a global orthonormal frame, the distance between two points can be defined equivalently as

 where $\{X_1,X_2\}$ is the global orthonormal frame for $(M,g)$.

 {\bf Case $\alpha\ge 0$.} Similarly to what is usually done in sub-Riemannian geometry (see e.g., \cite{noteandrei}), when $\alpha\ge 0$, formula \eqref{eq:distcontr} can be used to define a distance on $\mcil$ where $X_1$ and $X_2$ are given by formula \eqref{eq-base}.
-We have the following (for the proof see Appendix~\ref{sec:geom}).
+We have the following, whose proof is contained in Appendix~\ref{sec:geom}).

 \begin{lem} For any $\alpha\ge 0$, formula \eqref{eq:distcontr} endows $\mcil$ with a metric space structure, which is compatible with its original topology. \end{lem}